rigogomes123/UNIT_17_MOBILE_APP/README.md

 # Optimised version of the mobile application and how it met the client requirements:

+##Home screen:

+Optimisation:

+The reason I decided to optimse a basic home screen, even rhough It fully meets the client requirements there are some issues with it, in my first design I implemented a text using a black fount it was fully visible, Here is the optimisation I have to and why I did so:

+#### Improved readability:

+Users can become irritaed if the text is difficult to see, particularly if it is read against the background.
+Optimising the design by using text shadows, readable fonts gurantees that users can comprehend the call to action or message with ease.

+#### Improved viusability:

+For users to know what to do first, a home screen mus have a clear visual structure.The "Get Started" button stands out more and directs the user to the next step by optimising elements like button size, placement and typography.

+#### Enhanced user focus:

+Distractions can be minimised and the user can concentrate on the primary action the button with the help of a clear, easthetically balanced layout that includes well paced button, background, and spacing.
+As a result, the app feels less complicated and more intruitive.

+## Menu page:

+After reviewing my first design, my menu page is e

 # Evaluate the design and optimised mobile app against client requiremenets